calebmadrigal/calebmadrigal-blog/blog/content/posts/ipython-notebook-vps.md

 That output string, **'sha1:1219a393391f:5e453a30e31c6...'** is your hash.
 Save it, as you will use it below.

-## Configure iPython Notebook
+## Configure IPython Notebook

-Create a directory to hold your iPython Notebook files (*.ipynb)
+Create a directory to hold your IPython Notebook files (*.ipynb)

     cd /root
     mkdir pynb

-Create a iPython Notebook profile
+Create a IPython Notebook profile

     ipython profile create nbserver

-Edit the config file for iPython notebook for the newly created profile; NOTE: you can use nano place of vim if you don't know vim.
+Edit the config file for IPython notebook for the newly created profile; NOTE: you can use nano place of vim if you don't know vim.

     vim /root/.ipython/profile_nbserver/ipython_notebook_config.py